victoriacheng15/mehub/src/content/blog/networking-100devs.md

 - Be a volunteer!
 It is possible that you can't listen to the talk, BUT you can meet other volunteers who may share the same or similar interests as you!
 - Be honest!
 Tell them that you can't afford the conference and they may give you a free ticket.

-You also can find communities on discord or slack.
-[Here](https://github.com/thisdot/tech-community-slacks) is a repo that contains tech communities on slack.
+You also can find [communities](https://github.com/thisdot/tech-community-slacks) on discord or slack. is a repo that contains tech communities on slack.
 I am not sure if there is a list for discord, but if you know there is one, please leave a comment below.

 > Pro tip - always send a note to the people that you want to connect with on LinkedIn!